“You’re braver than you believe, and stronger than you seem, and smarter than you think.” | Christopher Robin

-Bulletproof backpacks, a popular item purchased for students as they headed back to school last year, are just one example of the type of stress children today are facing.
+A pandemic, climate change, social and political unrest, and bulletproof backpacks, a popular item purchased for students as they headed back to school last year, are examples of the type of stress children today are facing.
 Add to that the almost constant input of media, whether in the form of screen-time or audio, and it’s easy to start to understand how much our children need help managing their day-to-day stress.

 According to the American Psychological Association, nearly 1 in 4 children (approximately 20%) “report worrying a great deal”.
 Parents, however, underestimate how much their children worry, with only 3% of parents rating their child’s stress levels as “extreme”.
 This disconnect might be one of the reasons why so many children don’t know how to manage their stress: If parents don’t recognize or understand it, who else can they turn to?